The seven types of people whose duas are never rejected

 7. The dua for another Muslim in his absence

-The sixth person whose dua is not rejected is the one who makes dua for another.
+The final person whose dua is not rejected is the one who makes dua for another.
 Abu-Darda’ (may Allah be pleased with him) reported:

 The Messenger of Allah (ﷺ) said, ‘The supplication of a Muslim for his (Muslim) brother in his absence will certainly be answered.
 Every time he makes a supplication for good for his brother, the angel appointed for this particular task says: ‘Ameen!
 May it be for you, too’.
 (Muslim)